 The 2020 operating budget includes an opening premium pay pressure of approximately \$20M, as the Service experienced an unfavourable premium pay variance of \$14.1M in 2019 and the 2020 operating budget submission includes a \$6.0M decrease to the premium pay budget.
 It is anticipated that moving to new shift schedules and filling more vacancies, will help reduce the requirement for premium pay.
 The 2019 level of premium pay expenditures is not sustainable from a financial, operational and member well-being perspective.
 However, it must be noted that there is a risk that the reduced premium pay budget is premised on certain assumptions, such as the timing of new hires and the anticipated levels of service demand will be, including unanticipated events.
-If these assumptions change, there may be a need to rely on premium pay more than anticipated.
-The Service will monitor and take steps to control premium pay and will report against budget through the variance reporting process to the Board.
+If these assumptions change, there may be a need to rely on premium pay and will report against budget through the variance reporting process to the Board.